-Green LED
+Green LFD

-The green LED will flash as described below under the following conditions:
+The green LED will flash under the following conditions:

-- Standby Condition: The LED will flash every 30 seconds. - Alarm Condition: The LED will flash every second signifying that the alarm sensed a smoke or CO hazard. - HUSH MODE Condition: The LED will flash every 2 seconds while the alarm is in HUSH mode. - Alarm Memory: The LED blinks once every 16 seconds to indicate a hazardous condition was previously detected.
+- Standby Condition (powered by AC and battery backup): The LED will be constantly on, but will flicker every 30 seconds when a CO reading is taken. - Standby Condition (powered by only battery backup): The LED will flash every 30 seconds. - Alarm Condition: The LED will flash every second signifying that the alarm sensed a smoke or CO hazard.
+If the green LED is not flashing every second while sounding an alarm, then the alarm is acting as a remote sounder and an alarm in another area is initializing the warning. - HUSH MODE Condition: The LED will flash every 2 seconds while the alarm is in HUSH mode. - Alarm Memory: The LED blinks once every 16 seconds to indicate a hazardous condition was previously detected.

-Tamper-Resist Features
+Tamper Resist Features

-To make your smoke/CO alarm tamper resistant, two Tamper-Resist features have been provided.
+To make your smoke/CO alarm tamper resistant, two tamper resist features have been provided.
 The first is used to discourage removal of the alarm while the second is for the battery.
-To activate the mounting bracket Tamper-Resist feature break off the four posts in the square holes in the trim ring (see figure 5A).
-When the posts are broken off, the Tamper-Resist tab on the base is allowed to engage the mounting bracket.
-Rotate the alarm onto the mounting bracket until you hear the Tamper-Resist tab snap into place, locking the alarm on the mounting bracket.
-Using the Tamper-Resist feature will help deter children and others from removing the alarm from bracket.
+To activate the mounting bracket tamper resist feature break off the four posts in the square holes in the trim ring (see Figure 6A).
+When the posts are broken off, the tamper resist tab on the base is allowed to engage the mounting bracket.
+Rotate the alarm onto the mounting bracket until you hear the tamper resist tab snap into place, locking the alarm on the mounting bracket.